 Since 1991 I've experienced the joy of serving the Church in various forms of evangelization.
 Whether I am leading retreats or parish missions, giving conferences, writing a book, or working in Catholic TV & radio, my heart is set on the Eucharist.
 It was through the Eucharist that my heart was healed after the murder of a loved one.

 Though I am a cradle Catholic, for a time I allowed the pursuit of worldly success to interrupt my practice of the faith.
 In 1991 my reversion was solidified at Lourdes, France where I encountered Christ in the Eucharist so powerfully that I became a daily communicant thereafter.
 Archbishop Fulton Sheen eloquently wrote, “The greatest love story of all time is contained in a tiny white Host.”
 In faith we are invited into the epic drama of the greatest love story of all time.

-To schedule "God's Healing Mercy Retreats" or "TRUST Conferences" please visit the Contact page.
+To schedule retreats or conferences please visit the Contact page.

 I gratefully acknowledge John and Rob who built and maintain this humble website as a generous gift.

 Fr.
 John Hardon: "Having taught priests over 30 years, having lived with priests, and having labored for them, loving them and suffering with them; no words I can use would be too strong to state that the Catholic priesthood needs prayer and sacrifice as never before since Calvary.
 One saint after another has declared that the devil's principal target on earth is the Catholic priests.
 We ask, why pray for priests?
 We should pray for for priests and bishops because this has been the practice of the Church since apostolic times.
 It's a matter of revealed truth.
 It is divine mandate."

 Please visit www.foundationforpriests.org website for a library of resources on the priesthood, vocations, spiritual motherhood, spiritual warfare, prayer.